Wilderness Mental Health First Responder

 The good news is that, as nature-based leaders, there is so much we can offer - not only to manage immediate mental health crises, but also to build resilience that will endure across the arc of a lifetime.

-What is Wilderness Mental Health First Aid?
+What is Wilderness Mental Health First Responder?

 Acute Stress Response